Academic Support Staff (Fixed Term & Casual)

 - Make sure you check your employment agreement to establish how the payment of your salary is managed.
 If you are required to complete a timesheet, see Completing your timesheet.

-- Guideline: Employee Self-Service for Staff Paid by Timesheet or Lump Sum
+- Guideline: Employee Self-Service for Staff Paid by Timesheet or Lump Sum (PDF)

 The University of Canterbury’s HR and Payroll System, UCPeople, has an Employee Self Service feature which includes an online timesheet and payslip viewing access.

-Guideline: Employee Self-Service for Staff Paid by Timesheet or Lump Sum (PDF, 135KB)explains how to submit your timesheets.
+Guideline: Employee Self-Service for Staff Paid by Timesheet or Lump Sum (PDF, 135KB) explains how to submit your timesheets.

 Important notes to ensure you get paid in a timely manner: